 You may have heard that sports betting cannot be profitable over the long term.
 However, while relatively rare, there are professional bettors out there who would prove that wrong.

 What does it take to become a profitable sports bettor?
-What are some of the tactics the experienced sharps use to keep themselves on the profitable side of the equation?
+What are some of the tactics that experienced sharps use to keep themselves on the profitable side of the equation?
 What can you do to help yourself become more successful at sports betting?

-While sports betting is not yet legal in Massachusetts, we’re going to take a look at all of those questions so you can be ready if that changes.
+Now that sports betting is legal in Massachusetts, let’s take a look at all of those questions.

 Do profitable sports bettors exist?